t2-project/devops/terraform/README.md

 terraform -chdir=./environments/aws/ init  -upgrade
 ```

-If you are using the scripts (see below), the correct environment directory is used automatically.
+If you are using the scripts provided in this folder (see section [Scripts](#scripts) below), the correct environment directory is used automatically.

-## Components
+## Modules

-To see which components are used if you execute `terraform apply` have a look into the file `main.tf` of your
+To see which modules are used if you execute `terraform apply` take a look into the file `main.tf` for your target environment (e.g. `environments/aws/main.tf`).

-To disable components you don't need, e.g. Kepler, comment out the respective module in the file `main.tf` of your target environment (e.g. `environments/aws/main.tf`).
+To disable a module you don't need, e.g. Kepler, comment out the respective module in the file `main.tf`.

 ## Scripts